Patron (dog)

-Patron (Патрон, /uk/, lit. 'cartridge'), mostly known as Pes Patron (Пес Патрон, lit.
-'Patron the Dog', born 20 July 2019), is a Jack Russell Terrier employed as a detection dog and mascot for the State Emergency Service of Ukraine.
+Patron (Патрон, /uk/, here meaning "cartridge"), mostly known as Patron the Dog (Пес Патрон, born 20 July 2019), is a Jack Russell Terrier employed as a detection dog and mascot for the State Emergency Service of Ukraine.

 Patron first came to prominence during the 2022 Russian invasion of Ukraine, during which Ukrainian president Volodymyr Zelenskyy awarded him the Order for Courage for his work in locating and defusing unexploded ordnance left behind by Russian troops.
-As of 8 May 2022, Patron has found 236 such devices.
+By 2023, Patron had helped locate hundreds of such devices.

 Life and fame

 Patron was born on 20 July 2019.
 He was purchased as a puppy by Mykhailo "Misha" Iliev (born c.
 1990), a bomb disposal technician from Chernihiv who has worked with the State Emergency Service of Ukraine since 2014.
 Iliev, who later became Patron's exclusive handler, originally intended to give the puppy to his son as a pet but soon began training Patron as a detection dog instead.

 Patron standing next to two defused Russian land mines.

 After Russia invaded Ukraine on 24 February 2022, Patron and Iliev began working to neutralize unexploded Russian bombs and land mines in and around Iliev's home city of Chernihiv.
 Patron became a celebrity after the State Emergency Service posted a video of him on Facebook on 19 March 2022.
-The video, in which Patron can be seen sniffing around debris and sitting in Iliev's lap while wearing a small bulletproof vest personalized with his name in Cyrillic letters, went viral, garnering over 267,000 views and 16,000 reactions.
-On the same day, the Ukrainian Ministry of Culture and Information Policy's Centre for Strategic Communications and Information Security reposted the video on Twitter, where it has received more than 877,000 views, 27,000 likes, and 6,500 retweets since 19 July 2022.
+The video, in which Patron can be seen sniffing around debris and sitting in Iliev's lap while wearing a customized tactical harness personalized with his name in Cyrillic letters, went viral, garnering millions of views and reactions across social media platforms.
 In addition to his help in demining efforts, Patron has been actively involved in charity work, making visits to patients at the Okhmatdyt Children's Hospital in Kyiv.

-Patron was seen alive in a video posted to Facebook by the State Emergency Service of Ukraine on December 31, 2024, who was addressing rumors spreading online that Patron had died.
+On 15 May 2024, Patron was featured in the American documentary "Saving the Animals of Ukraine" that PBS aired during Season 42 of Nature, in which Misha describes his training and specialized vest, and others comment on Patron's growing fame and symbolism.
+Patron is seen at work finding ordnance, meeting with world leaders and UNICEF officials, and inspiring children in the classroom.

+Despite numerous online death hoaxes circulating during the war, including a widespread rumor that the State Emergency Service of Ukraine formally denied in a video on 1 January 2025, Patron remains alive and actively serving as of 2026.